The difference between a gas and a bi-metal thermometer

 Advantages of a bi-metal thermometer

 Bi-metal thermometers are often used in hazardous applications and are available with ATEX protection, maximising their ability to withstand corrosive environments and aggressive media.
-The case design (with protection ratings up to IP68) guards the thermometer from outside elements coming into the pressure gauge, such as water or dust ingress, allowing them to function well in outdoor environments.
+The case design (with protection ratings up to IP68) guards the thermometer against outside elements coming into the pressure gauge, such as water or dust ingress, allowing it to function well in outdoor environments.

 A common bi-metal industrial thermometer, stocked at MGA Controls is the Bourdon TBI Series, they boast a stainless steel casing, allowing them to withstand maximum temperature ranges of -70 °C to 600°C. They are also available with ATEX features and boast a protection class of IP67.